GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Experiments

 \subsubsection{Implementation Details}

-We implement the method using Tensorflow~\cite{abadi2016tensorflow}.
+We implement the method using TensorFlow~\cite{abadi2016tensorflow} and Pytorch~\cite{paszke2019pytorch}.
 The feature embedding size is set as 16 for all methods.
-For fair comparison, we set three layers for AutoInt, FiGNN and also GraphFM.
+For a fair comparison, we set three layers for AutoInt, FiGNN, and GraphFM.
 There are two attention heads in AutoInt and GraphFM.
-Implementation of the other compared baselines follows~\cite{song2019autoint}.
-The optimal hyper-parameters are found by grid search. $\left [m_1, m_2, m_3\right ]$ are set as $\left [ 39, 20, 5 \right ]$, $\left [ 23, 10, 2 \right ]$, and $\left [ 7, 4, 2 \right ]$ for Criteo, Avazu and MovieLens-1M dataset respectively.
+The implementation of the other compared baselines follows~\cite{song2019autoint} and ~\cite{tian2023directed}.
+The optimal hyper-parameters are found via a grid search. $\left [m_1, m_2, m_3\right ]$ are set as $\left [ 39, 20, 5 \right ]$, $\left [ 23, 10, 2 \right ]$, and $\left [ 7, 4, 2 \right ]$ for the Criteo, Avazu and MovieLens-1M datasets respectively.
 We use Adam~\cite{kingma2014adam} to optimize all these models.
-The experiments were conducted over a sever equipped with 8 NVIDIA Titan X GPUs.
+The experiments were conducted over a server equipped with 8 NVIDIA Titan X GPUs.